EnzoBnl/enzobnl/bd.md

 <script>document.body.style.background = "#f2f2f2";</script>
 <!--NOTE HEAD END-->

+# Theory
-# PACELC Theorem
+## PACELC theorem
 Abadi's *"Consistency Tradeoffs in Modern Distributed Database System Design"*, 2012.

 P = (network) Partitioning = A sub-part of the nodes become unreachable.

-A = Availability = Requests are newer answered with an error C = Consistency = Requests get the latest version of what they ask for or an error.
+A = Availability = Requests are newer answered with an error.

+C = Consistency = Requests get the latest version of what they ask for or an error.

 L = Latency = Requests get fast their result in its currently available state.

 **Theorem**: In case of *network Partition*, the system remains *Available* **OR** *Consistent*, else it ensures *low Latency* **OR** *Consistency*